Required Tools

 Essential Equipment

-- Heavy-duty Trash Bags: For collecting and disposing of items safely.
+- Trash Bags: For collecting and disposing of unwanted items.

-- Gloves: To protect hands from sharp objects and contaminants.
+- Gloves: To protect hands from dirt, sharp objects, and potential contaminants.

 Optional Equipment

-- Storage Bins: For organizing items that are being kept.
+- Labeling System: For organizing items that are being kept, donated, or discarded.

 Rental vs Purchase